Las Vegas, Speakeasies

 Las Vegas Speakeasy Boom

-They have become more and more common in Vegas, and you would be hard pressed to hit them all in one long Vegas party weekend.
+Secret bars have become more and more common in Vegas, and you would be hard pressed to hit them all in one long Vegas party weekend.
 So, we have done the leg work and hit the big ones and are ready to give you the inside scoop.

-We recommend reservations for all of these places, even on week nights, just to guarantee yourselves entry.
+We recommend reservations for all of these places, even on weeknights, just to guarantee yourselves entry.

 Las Vegas Speakeasies – Off-strip

-Mas Por Favor – The Entrance
+Mas Por Favor – Chinatown

 This could have been mentioned in our Off the Strip blog post, because it is technically located in Chinatown.
 Yes, we know, it’s weird that there is a Mexican Restaurant in Chinatown.
 But nevertheless, here we are!